codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call someone with no nose?
-Nobody knows.
+What do you call a pile of cats?
+A Meowtain.

 ## Daily Trivia

-.rs is the top-level domain for what country?
+Generally, which component of a computer draws the most power?
- 1. Rwanda
+ 1. Hard Drive
- 2. Russia
+ 2. Processor
- 3. Romania
+ 3. Power Supply
- 4. Serbia
+ 4. Video Card

 <details>
   <summary>Answer</summary>
-  Serbia
+  Video Card
 </details>